 Unfortunately this type of cover is disappearing from policies at a rapid rate, and most policies now bought through a comparison sites now exclude cover which allows you to hop into another car and pop it down to the garage, drive it while yours is off the road for minor repairs or allow you to drive a friends car home if the main user falls ill or is incapacitated.

 It can be great for families who find they can use this cover rather than adding each other onto their own policies thus acting as good in case of emergency backup.

-Its worth remembering though that cover only covers you on a third party basis - so the car you are driving will not be covered in case of an at fault accident.
+It's worth remembering though that most policies that do offer such cover only provide third party insurance - so the car you are driving will not be covered in case of an at fault accident.